BNorath/ChatEMV-Streamlit/README.md

+# What is this project?

-# This is a web app that interprets TVR data into simple English.
+This is a web app built using streamlit that will have a series of tools and convertors to assist with interpreting EMV data.

-### It will also provide context in simple English to allow the user to better understand how the TVR result impacts the autorisation outcome of the transaction.

-TVR is the terminal's view of an EMV transaction.